 An employee is responsible for familiarising themselves with the Cabcharge Conditions of Use.
 In particular, an employee must:

-- not allow any other person to use the card; and
+- not allow any other person to use the card

-- return an expired card or previous card (where the card has been reissued) to Ministerial and Parliamentary Services (M&PS) for destruction.
+- return an expired card or previous card (where the card has been reissued) to IPEA for destruction

 Lost or stolen cards must be immediately reported to IPEA, and in the case of stolen cards, should also be reported to the Police.
-M&PS will cancel the card, to prevent any fraudulent use, and arrange for a new card to be issued.
-An employee will be personally liable for any fares incurred against a lost card that has not been reported to M&PS.
-Where a card reported as lost or stolen is subsequently found, it must not be used and must be returned to M&PS for destruction.
+IPEA will cancel the card, to prevent any fraudulent use, and arrange for a new card to be issued.
+An employee will be personally liable for any fares incurred against a lost card that has not been reported to IPEA.
+Where a card reported as lost or stolen is subsequently found, it must not be used and must be returned to IPEA for destruction.

 Payment must be made using the EFTPOS facility, unless the EFTPOS facility is not available or inoperable.
 The electronic mode of payment streamlines administration, provides for more rigorous accountability and records management processes and minimises the risk of incorrect reporting.